 Want a different experience?
 Visit a farm for goat yoga!
-Alaska Farms offers this unique experience every Saturday and Sunday at multiple times for $27/person.
-Class includes 30-35 minutes of goat yoga, plenty of play and photoshoot time, and a tour of the barns.
+Alaska Farms offers this unique experience every Saturday and Sunday at multiple times.
 Or, head to a farm to pick your own berries and produce.

 Just east of downtown Orlando is a small homestead known as Wild Flower Farm.
 They also host baby goat yoga and other events during certain times of the year.
 Check their website for schedule and info.

 4. Leu Gardens